KnowWhereGraph/geoenrichment-arcgis/README.md

 ### Download the plugin

-1. Navigate to INSERTRELEASESLINK to download the latest version
+1. Navigate to [Releases](https://github.com/KnowWhereGraph/geoenrichment-arcgis/releases) to download the latest version
 2. Move the esriAddinX file on a computer with ArcGIS Pro installed

 ### Installing the plugin